 There are two modes available to run the slalom competition.
-It is advised to have the mode preferred by the organizer, announced in the Bulletin.
+It is advised to have the mode preferred by the organiser, announced in the Bulletin.
 The mode chosen can always be changed by the officials.

-Default mode is the "Alternating Mode":
+Default mode is the "Alternating Mode" and is the mode to be used for titled events:

 The skier shall follow the main running cable around the deflection pulley before the slalom course, pass around the outside of all (6) buoys, and after rounding the last (6th) buoy, passing right of the exit buoy (left for clockwise running cables) and ski until the carrier has passed the deflection pulley after the slalom course to qualify for the next pass.
 The skier will always leave the handle after each pass, regardless whether he has made the pass at the maximum speed or at a lower speed.